supergrayfly/spectrrfi-contracts/docs/index.md

 ## SpectrrUtils

-This contract handles 'secondary' functions, such as transferring tokens and calculating collateral.
+This contract handles 'secondary' functions, such as transferring tokens and calculating collateral tokens.

 ### getBlockTimestamp